Stuycs-K/finalprojectapcs-4-santoshendricks-henry-islam-tasnim/PROPOSAL.md

 1 Super Smash Bros

 A simplified two-player fighting game inspired by Super Smash Flash.
 To keep it manageable: just a single round, no character selection, and fixed characters with basic moves.
-Focus will be on knockback physics, health/damage system, and it actually being playable.
+Focus will be on knockback physics, health/damage system, and it actually being fun to play without bugs

 2 diep.io